 Potential participants will speak with the Principal Investigator, Dornell Pete, to review study details, ask questions to determine if the study is a good choice for them, and review the consent form.
 This interaction will occur over the phone.
 Ms. Pete will work with you to schedule a time to speak with you.

 After you give verbal consent to participate, you will be mailed a study packet to complete.
 The packet will contain instructions, a copy of the consent form for your reference, two questionnaires to complete, a stool sampling kit, and a pre-paid return envelope and box.
 Once you have completed the study packet, you can use the pre-paid envelope and box to mail the questionnaires and stool sample for analysis.
-Ms. Pete will then mail you a $50 gift card (Bashas or City Market) for your participation.
+Ms. Pete will then mail you a $50 gift card (Bashas, City Market, or Amazon) for your participation.